-To ensure maximum speed during their battles with the Japanese, upon their arrival at Tulagi all boats were stripped of everything not essentially necessary for combat operations.
-All personnel lived ashore; the officers lived in native huts, while the men slept in tents.
-PT 109's first few patrols were quiet, and for a short time, two crews ran the boat.
+To ensure maximum speed during their battles with the Japanese, upon their arrival at Tulagi all boats were stripped of every pound of weight not essentially necessary for combat operations.
+All personnel lived ashore, and their gear had to be "on the beach" as well.
+The officers lived in native huts, while the men slept in tents.
+PT 109's first few patrols were quiet, but for a short time, two crews ran the boat.
 Lt. j/g Mark Wertz and his crew of PT 47 were without a boat of their own for some weeks after their boat had run aground on its first patrol.

 Japanese cruiser IJN Maya